-The barrel sponge, Xestospongia testudinaria, left is also in the demospongiae.
+The barrel sponge, Xestospongia testudinaria, above, is also in the Demospongiae.
 It can grow so large that a man can fit inside.
 They are found growing on solid surfaces, and can reach over 1 m tall and wide.

 Below is Callyspongia ramosa, the Finger sponge.
 It is found in New Zealand from intertidal to 50 m deep.

-On the left is Spongilla lacustris, the pond sponge.
-It is found in fresh still water.
+Below is Spongilla lacustris, the pond sponge.
+It is found in fresh, still water.
 It forms a green/yellow growth over stones and plants.
 The colour varies according to the light level, with the greener sponges growing in good light.